five-over-four/gameoflife/README.md

 # Conway's Game of Life (pygame)
 A simple implementation based on an 'adjacency' algorithm.
 We only keep track of the live cells and each iteration check the cells adjacent to them.
 This means that the board size is effectively irrelevant, as long as the number of live cells is limited.
 On larger boards (>1000x1000), I recommend you enter dots via the savefile by directly changing the 0s and 1s.

 Click to add 'live' dots to the gameboard.
+Dragging is supported now!

 ## Controls
     Space      -  Play/Pause